victor-bellot/dart-sim2real/README.md

 ### Seance 2:

 We have made the question 1 to 5.
 The program have been already written but we have made some changes, correct some issues.
+We push it on a development branch

 Try to install Unbuntu on the second one with the help of M. Le-Bars.
 It conclude to the fact that we need to make some save of the computer before continuing.